 - Shut off the power to your HVAC system by switching off the breaker.

 - Remove the vent cover by unscrewing or prying it off with a screwdriver or hammer.

-- Vacuum any dust or debris from the vent with a small vacuum cleaner or handheld brush.
+- Replace the vent cover and screw it back into place.
+Vacuum any dust or debris from the vent with a small vacuum cleaner or handheld brush.